obinnafranklinduru/banking-cli-app/README.md

-# Banking CLI App
+# OBINNA Banking CLI App

-The Banking CLI App is a command-line interface application that allows users to register, login, and perform banking operations such as depositing money, withdrawing money, checking balance, and transferring money between accounts.
+The Banking CLI App is a command-line interface application that allows users to register, login, and perform banking operations such as depositing money, withdrawing money, checking balance, and transferring money between accounts that exist in OBINNA Bank Database.

 ## Features